walterfan/regex_helper/README.md

 Please star it if you like it.

-Please raise issue to me if you want new functions.
+Please raise git issue if you want new functions, or you can submit a PR to enhance it by yourself.

 Thanks, Walter